 You can add or delete Areas and change Area Descriptions for a property at any time:

-- On the website, go to the Admin’s Property Page and click “View/Edit Areas” for the property of interest.
+- On the website, go to the Admin Properties page and click “View/Edit Areas” for the property of interest.

 - On the app, specify a Property/Unit then tap Edit Areas.
 Or, during a full inspection (Move In, Move Out, etc.) tap on the Edit Areas link in the template header at any time.

 Area changes will sync to all devices and Group Members.
-If the device is not currently connected to a network, area changes will sync when the connection is restored.
+For devices not connected to a network at the time changes are made, the area changes will sync when the connection is restored.

 A Detail focuses on a specific item within an Area.
 For example, a Detail can be a: